PrairieLearn/PrairieLearn/docs/externalGrading.md

 ## Writing questions

 To enable students to submit files, you can use one of PrairieLearn's file elements. `<pl-file-editor>` gives students an in-browser editor that they can use to write code. `<pl-file-upload>` allows students to upload files from their own computer.
 For examples of both style of question, you can look at `PrairieLearn/exampleCourse/questions/fibonacciEditor` and `PrairieLearn/exampleCourse/questions/fibonacciUpload`.
+For questions using workspaces, [the `gradedFiles` option](https://prairielearn.readthedocs.io/en/latest/workspaces/#infojson-for-externally-graded-workspace) identifies workspace files that will be made available to the external grader.

 If you want to write your own submission mechanism (as a custom element, for instance), you can do that as well.
 We expect files to be present in a `_files` array on the `submitted_answers` dict.
 They should be represented as objects containing the `name` of the file and base-64 encoded `contents`.
 Here's an example of a well-formed `_files` array: